Vacuum Extraction Complications

 • Q22: Can your child turn door handles?

-BACKBACK24 months + old child
+24 months + old child

 Treatment for Vacuum Extraction Complications

-Bruising and swelling of the baby’s head from the suction cup is common and will usually heal without treatment.
+A baby's head is measured just above the eyebrows and ears with a measuring tape.Bruising and swelling of the baby’s head from the suction cup is common and will usually heal without treatment.
 If a baby’s head is bruised from the vacuum extraction, doctors will closely monitor the child for 2-3 days to decrease the risk of any long-term complications.

-Mothers that experience severe vaginal tears or undergo an episiotomy (surgical incision in the perineum to enlarge the vagina) will require stitching.
+Mothers who experience severe vaginal tears or undergo an episiotomy (surgical incision in the perineum to enlarge the vagina) will require stitching.
 These stitches will dissolve on their own and do not need to be removed.

 Mothers who experience incontinence may require a catheter to drain their bladder for up to 24 hours.
 After the catheter is removed, they will be instructed to drink lots of water to stay hydrated and prevent urination problems.

-Vacuum Delivery Complications and Medical Negligence
+Vacuum Delivery Complications and Medical Malpractice

 Medical malpractice resulting in vacuum delivery complications can be caused by misusing the vacuum device during delivery or failing to provide prompt and appropriate treatment after the procedure.

-Doctor sitting at his desk with his held held down in his handsDoctors should monitor the mother and her newborn for any signs of vacuum extraction complications.
-Prompt treatment of jaundice, skull fractures, hematomas, and nerve damage can prevent a baby from developing long-term complications.
+Doctors should monitor the mother and newborn for any signs of vacuum extraction complications.
+Prompt treatment of jaundice, skull fractures, hematomas, and nerve damage can prevent a baby from developing serious health conditions.

-See If You’re Eligible for Financial Compensation
+Find Out If You’re Eligible for Financial Compensation

 Vacuum extraction complications are preventable when medical professionals follow care guidelines correctly and provide prompt treatment to mothers and their babies.
-You may have a case for medical negligence if your doctor did not take the p roper precautions during your vacuum extraction.
+You may have a case for medical negligence if your doctor did not take the proper precautions during your vacuum extraction.

 Get a free case review today to learn how an experienced birth injury attorney may be able to help you and your family.